-There is a general principle here that applies beyond teaching to wide range of human activity to humor, creativity in art, music, and fiction, non-fiction, and science writing.
-Effective communication means that the recipient needs sufficient context to understand what is being said, and in fact needs to have an expectation for the kind of phrase, sentence, paragraph or section that will come next.
+There is a general principle here that applies beyond teaching to wide range of human activity, to humor, creativity in art, music, and fiction, non-fiction, and science writing.
+Effective communication means that the recipient needs sufficient context to understand what is being said, and needs to have an expectation for the kind of phrase, sentence, paragraph or section that will come next.
+What comes next provides closure.

 A joke is a caricature of what you want to accomplish when communicating.

-(Even predictive coding by the nervous system ...)
+And to get nerdy, what we've learned about predictive coding by the nervous system, also provides a good analogy.

 Avoid spurious information.
 But "spurious" can be a function of the audience.
-If details obstruct understanding for most of the audience, but are important to a minority, put the details elsewhere (e.g. in an appendix).
+If details obstruct understanding for most of the audience, but are important to a minority, put the details elsewhere (e.g. mathematical details are often put in an appendix).
 Determining your audience helps determine what goes where.